← Back to blog

 Vegetable -> { 50 }

-If an insert message Potato, Vegetable, 60 is received from the upstream join operator, the aggregation operator would update its state:
+If the aggregation operator receives an insert message, Potato, Vegetable, 60, from the upstream join operator, it updates its state:

 Fruit -> { 10, 20, 30, 40 }